fcbg-platforms/lsl-eego/README.md

 A .pro file can be found to create the makefile using Qt Creator.
 The C++ boost lib is required.

 ## Usage
-1. Select the CAP ID by looking directly on the cap you have.
+1. Select the ```CAP ID``` by looking directly on the cap you have.
-2. Select the desired sampling rate
+2. Select the desired ```sampling rate```
-3. Pre-Selected EEG/BIP ranges are ok for most of the application.
+3. Pre-Selected ```EEG/BIP ranges``` are ok for most of the application.
-4. EEG/BIP masks allow to restrict the acquisition to a channels subpart.
+4. ```EEG/BIP masks``` allow to restrict the acquisition to a channels subpart.
 The mask is in hexadecimal.
 To prepare the mask, write from right to left a binary vector (e.g. 00101 to keep only Ch1 and Ch3) and then convert it to an hexadecimal (<https://www.rapidtables.com/convert/number/binary-to-hex.html>).
 Notice that all the zeros on the left after the last 1 will disappear during the conversion and need to be added again to the hex number.
-5. Link to start the data streaming to the LSL local server.
+5. Press ```Link``` button to start the data streaming to the LSL local server.

 ## Support
 Contact <arnaud.desvachez@gmail.com>